Symptoms of “Potty” (Toilet) Training Problems

 When you see significant challenges or regression in potty training, the underlying problem could be sensory, perseveration, or power struggle/ need for control.

-Is my child is “wired differently” from a sensory perspective?
-That is, your child is less sensitive to bodily sensations, needing to go to the bathroom, the feeling of being wet, soiled or dirty and needing to bathe.
+Your child may be less sensitive to bodily sensations, needing to go to the bathroom, the feeling of being wet, soiled, or dirty, and needing to bathe.

 Your child seems to have less awareness of their body and when to go to the restroom.
 Some children’s sensory systems are developing differently, and they don’t feel the cues that one would typically feel to indicate a need to go to the restroom.